 The cherry interior of the Wolf Creek 850N is impressive.
-Indeed, at first glance the interior looks practically identical to the luxurious Arctic Foxes.
-If you look closely at the interiors, however, you will spot the differences between the two; the Amana three-burner cook top is standard in the Wolf Creek while while the full range and oven is an option.
+At first glance the interior looks practically identical to the luxurious Arctic Foxes.
+If you look closely at the interiors, however, you will spot the differences; the Amana three-burner cook top is standard in the Wolf Creek while while the full range and oven is an option.
 The refrigerators in the Wolf Creek are smaller than those typically found in the Arctic Fox, too, with the 3 cubic foot model standard and the 5 cubic foot an option.
 You'll also notice that sliding cabinet doors are used in some of the overhead kitchen cabinets instead of the heavier hinged doors, and a few storage areas in the Wolf Creek have no doors at all.
 In spite of these weight saving measures, the cherry interior of the Wolf Creek 850 is beautiful and has a very warm and luxurious feel.

 |The kitchen area is large and loaded with storage.|